Reposting the P&C Insurance Actuary position.

 Our mission at the Connecticut Insurance Department is consumer protection.
 The Department carries out its mission by enforcing state insurance laws to ensure policyholders are treated fairly, by providing assistance, outreach and education to help consumers make sound choices and by regulating the industry in a fair and consistent manner that fosters market competition for availability of insurance.

-We are currently seeking a full-time experienced Insurance Actuary in our Actuarial Division.
-This position is located at 153 Market Street., Hartford.
-The work schedule is Monday through Friday, however, must be flexible in order to meet the needs of the agency.
+We are currently seeking a full-time experienced Insurance Actuary in our Actuarial Division!
+We offer a Monday through Friday work schedule, however, flexibility is needed in order to meet the needs of the agency.

-We are easily accessible for all commuters, we are conveniently located in the Downtown area of Hartford!
+We are easily accessible for all commuters and conveniently located in the Downtown area of Hartford!
 Our address is 153 Market Street.

-- The Actuarial Division and will work with other actuaries to support major P&C functions of this Division in financial analysis, field exams, NAIC committees, and other product management support.
+- The Actuarial Division and work with other actuaries to support major Property and Casualty (P&C) functions of this Division in financial analysis, field exams, NAIC committees, and other product management support.

-- Financial analysis responsibilities include but not limited to review the annual actuarial opinions and actuarial reports, ORSA, and capital modeling, etc., the fields exams include all domestic P&C companies, the NAIC committee works include CASTF and its subcommittees, and RBC, and the product management responsibilities include some supporting for the P&C rate filings.
+- Financial analysis responsibilities include, but not limited to, review the annual actuarial opinions and actuarial reports, ORSA, and capital modeling, etc. The field exams include all domestic P&C companies, the NAIC committee works include CASTF and its subcommittees, and RBC, and the product management responsibilities include some supporting for the P&C rate filings.

-There are four major functions for the P&C insurance actuary.
+There are four major functions for this exciting actuarial opportunity.

-- Review the actuarial opinions, actuarial report, and other financial statements which are required to be by statute for domestic insurers.
-This financial solvency review also include new actuarial developments for ORSA.
+- Review the actuarial opinions, actuarial report, and other financial documents which are required to be by statute for domestic insurers.
+This financial solvency review also includes new actuarial developments for ORSA.

 - Provide actuarial services to support the Financial Division in the field which are conducted to ensure that the entities remain solvent and capable of meeting their contractual obligations to policyholders and claimants, and to support the Captives Division in evaluating the feasibility study filed by the applicants.

-- Participate in various NAIC committees in providing expert opinions and work with other state regulators for professional developments in actuarial subjects for property and casualty, and data analytics.
+- Participate in various NAIC committees in providing expert opinions and collaborate with other state regulators for professional developments in actuarial subjects for P&C, and data analytics.

-- Assist the Property and Casualty Division in reviewing the insurance products and rates from the insurance companies.
+- Assist the Division in reviewing the insurance products and rates from the insurance companies.

 The actuary may also act on behalf of the Commissioner at technical and professional conferences.